Leviathanzs/Leviathanzs/README.md

 - 👋 Hi, I’m @Leviathanzs
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React JS
 - 📫 How to reach me okywidhiansyah@gmail.com

 I am a student at Dian Nuswantoro University.

-Currently I'm interested in becoming a back end dev.
+Currently I'm interested in becoming a front end dev.

 My focus is now learning about js and node js.:kissing_heart: